stfc/PSyclone/tutorial/practicals/nemo/README.md

 working Fortran compiler as you are encouraged to build and run the code that PSyclone generates.
 For part 4 this is optional since it requires a compiler that supports OpenACC and access to GPU hardware.

+Currently this tutorial does not cover the use of PSyclone to transform code to make use of OpenMP offload.
+If you are interested in this, please see the first 'nemo' [example](../../../examples/nemo/eg1/README.md).